starting a project

 supplying content for your project

-Content supply: Please supply your copy as a collated Word or Pages document.
+Copy supply: Please supply your copy as a collated Word, Google Doc, TextEdit or Pages document.
 It will speed up production if this copy is proof read prior to being sent for design.
-It is the clients responsability to check copy and arrange for a external proof reader.
+It is the clients responsability to provide copy, unless we have arranged to provide a copy writing service.
 I strongly recommend that you arrange for a third party, ideally a professional proof reader, to check your document before you approve for print – an unfamiliar eye is better at spotting errors.

 Supplying Logos: Where possible logos should be supplied as vector files (AI, EPS or PDF).
 If this is not possible they should be high resolution image files, PSD/TIFF/PNG.
 I can assist in sourcing logos if required.

-Supplying Diagrams/charts etc: If you would like me to recreate your charts and graphs please provide the key data in a MS Excel or Numbers doc.
+Supplying diagrams/charts etc: If you would like me to design charts and graphs please provide the key data in a MS Excel or Numbers doc.